helgoboss/helgobox/doc/user-guide.md

       ReaLearn can't know if the value change notification is coming from the automation or your touch interaction.

-Each mapping row provides a context menu, which lets you move this mapping to another mapping group.
+Each mapping row provides a context menu (accessible via right-click on Windows and Linux, control-click on macOS), which lets you move this mapping to another mapping group.

 ### Mapping panel